Print friendly version

 - Faivre L. and Cormier-Daire V..
 Achondrogenesis.
 Orphanet.
 May, 2003; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=932.
 Accessed 10/24/2010.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Achondrogenesis type 1A.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Achondrogenesis type 1A.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.